Author Archives: family-divorce-attorney

 The court shall consider and make written findings of fact regarding all relevant facts and additional factors.

-Here at The Law Offices of Gary S. Dolgin, we will put our knowledge and 33 years of experience to work for you, whether you are seeking alimony or defending a claim against alimony.
+Here at The Law Offices of Gary S. Dolgin, we will put our knowledge and 33 years of experience to work for you, whether you are seeking an alimony modification or defending a modification of alimony.

 Being Board Certified in Marital and Family Law as well as being a Supreme Court Certified Family Law Mediator sets Gary Dolgin apart.
 He will put his expertise to work for you and advocate for the best possible result in your alimony case.